Palm Sunday / Shabbat ha gadol

 Jesus was observed and tested for 5 days by the people and the religious leaders.

-14 Nisan – Must slaughter the Lamb
+14 Nisan – Lamb is sacrifired

-14 Nisan – Jesus dies on the Cross
+14 Nisan – Jesus is sacrified

 On the 14th of Nisan and at the same time as the lambs were slaughtered, Jesus died on the cross!